Grantseekers

 Final Decision

 Applicants will be notified via email once decisions have been made.
 If awarded, an applicant will receive a grant agreement for review and signature pending any additional due diligence requirements.
 The grant agreement will outline reporting and other requirements.
-Payment of the grant will be processed, typically within 30 days once the signed agreement is received.
+Payment of the grant is typically processed within 30 days of the signed agreement being received.
 Receiving a grant does not guarantee future funding.